Distributed systems might be complicated…luckily, the concept is easy to understand!

 Distributed tracing is necessary because of the considerable complexity of modern software architectures.
 A distributed tracing system is designed to operate on a distributed services infrastructure, where it can track multiple applications and processes simultaneously across numerous concurrent nodes and computing environments.

-Administrators use a variety of approaches to manage access control in distributed computing environments, ranging from traditional access control lists (ACLs) to role-based access control (RBAC).
+Administrators use a variety of approaches to manage access control in distributed computing environments.
+The approaches range from traditional access control lists (ACLs) to role-based access control (RBAC).

 Distributed systems are well-positioned to dominate computing as we know it for the foreseeable future, and almost any type of application or service will incorporate some form of distributed computing.
 The need for always-on, available-anywhere computing isn’t disappearing anytime soon.